MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-30-orckestra.md

 For now, we decided to use a custom build agent with Chrome installed on it.
 But [PhantomJS](http://phantomjs.org/) or similar libraries could be used instead of a real browser, making these tests runnable on a hosted agent.

-### User Telemetry
+### User telemetry

-When dealing with a big lead time, wastes or mistakes that happens at the beginning of the pipeline are very costly since they potentially impact weeks of work.
+When dealing with a long lead time, wastes or mistakes that happen at the beginning of the pipeline are very costly since they potentially impact weeks of work.
-We decided to implement some user telemetry to know which features where used and which were not.
+We decided to implement some user telemetry to determine which features were used and which were not.
-The product management's team will then have concrete data to help them make sure the team is working on something that delivers tangible value to the end customer.
+The product management team will then have concrete data to help them make sure the team is working on something that delivers tangible value to the end customer.

-Our goal was to be able to monitor the usage of the different features of one of the front-end application built in JavaScript (Angular.js) as a start.
+Our goal was to be able to monitor the use of the different features of one front-end application built in JavaScript (Angular.js) as a start.
-This application also use [Redux](https://github.com/reactjs/redux), a library that serves as an alternative to the MVC pattern and helps writing applications with a consistent behavior.
+This application also used [Redux](https://github.com/reactjs/redux), a library that serves as an alternative to the MVC pattern and helps write applications with a consistent behavior.
-In Redux every event (a user clicking a button, a response from the server, etc.) is known as an [action](http://redux.js.org/docs/basics/Actions.html) and is described via a plain JavaScript object.
+In Redux every event (a user clicking a button, a response from the server, for example) is known as an [action](http://redux.js.org/docs/basics/Actions.html) and is described via a plain JavaScript object.
-Each action as a `type`, and may have additional properties describing the event.
-For example, an action describing a user adding a comment might look like that:
+Each action has a `type`, and may have additional properties describing the event.
+For example, an action describing a user adding a comment might look like this:

 {% highlight text %}
 {